2010 Myanmar general election

 General elections were held in Myanmar on 7 November 2010, in accordance with the new constitution, which was approved in a referendum held in May 2008.
 The election date was announced by the State Peace and Development Council (SPDC) on 13 August.

 The elections were the fifth step of the seven-step "roadmap to democracy" proposed by the SPDC in 2003, the sixth and seventh steps being the convening of elected representatives and the building of a modern, democratic nation, respectively.
 However, the National League for Democracy boycotted the elections.
-The result was a sweeping victory for the Union Solidarity and Development Party, which won nearly 80% of seats contested across the upper and lower houses.
+The result was a sweeping victory for the Union Solidarity and Development Party, which won nearly 80% of seats contested across both houses.
 The United Nations expressed concern about the fairness of the elections, and western countries dismissed them as fraudulent.

 Due to the strict separation of powers in the constitution, members elected to the Pyidaungsu Hluttaw were automatically disqualified from their seats if they accepted appointment to an executive or judicial body.
 As a result, many elected members elected were quickly disqualified from their seats after accepting appointment to bodies such as the Cabinet of Myanmar.
 By-elections to fill 48 vacancies left by such appointments as well as by resignations and deaths were held in April 2012.